FireSquid6/teleorb/README.md

 # Contributing
 ### For programmers
 Look for issues taged with "type: programming" if you want to contribute code.

+As of 10/21/2022, the verion of Godot we are using is Godot 4 beta 3.
+This will most likely be updated to whatever the latest version of Godot is whenever a new build comes out.

 In general, follow the these code conventions:
 - name variables with `snake_case`
 - name classes and nodes with `PascalCase`
 - name constants `UPPER_SNAKE_CASE`